cecat/CeC-HA-Addons/addons/yamcam2/README.md

 define the start and end of a sound type detection.

 This one reports all of the sounds detected from each source (camera mic) at regular intervals.
-Though not as useful as the new version, this one is helpful as a way to get a feel for what sounds are being heard by each source.
+It is intended to be helpful as a way to get a feel for what types of sounds are being heard by each source.

 The most significant limitation to this version is that it fires up and tears down FFMPEG for each source, each time it polls.
-This is quite costly computationally.
-The new version does not have this limitation.
+This is a bit costly computationally.
+The new version streams each source continuously and thus is a bit less demanding of the CPU.

 ## How to Use